A223D/Dr.-Raspi-AI/README.md

 These problems, while not as big as COVID itself, deserve to be addressed, as they are adding to the problems faced by the general public.

 ## What it does
 Dr. Raspi AI is a low-cost all-in-one package that looks at a diseased area of skin, and reports the probability of a patient having a skin disease.
 Depending on the probability of disease, the patient will be sent to see a doctor for a professional diagnosis.
 If the probability is low, the patient may not need to see a doctor.
-In a nutshell, our solution decreases the risk of hospital transmission of diseases, as there is no contact, as well as saves the doctor’s time for negative diagnoses.
+In a nutshell, our solution **decreases the risk of hospital transmission of diseases**, as there is no contact, as well as **saves the doctor’s time** for negative diagnoses.

 The report and picture is also sent to the patient's email ID as a record as well as future reference.
 The patient can keep this picture or it can be forwarded to the doctor if the probability is high.